Englewood Juniors win district championship

-VENICE — The Englewood Little League junior division team reigns as the District 16 champions after two hard-fought victories over host Venice Friday and Saturday.
+The Englewood Little League junior division team reigns as the District 16 champions after two hard-fought victories over host Venice this past Friday and Saturday.

 Aiden Bell belted three run-scoring hits to spark Englewood to the come-from-behind victory Friday night.